pj1234678/MagickaFix/README.md

 Please note that the following patches are designed specifically for the latest Steam version, 1.10.4.2.

-This project doesn't condone Piracy, Nothing reguarding the license system will be tampered with.
+This project doesn't condone piracy.
+Nothing regarding the license system will be tampered with.

-We encourage ALL users to purchase the game from steam and apply our fixes.
+We encourage ALL users to purchase the game from Steam and apply our fixes.

 ## Installation Instructions: